 9. Delete the Saved Game Files

-If the above methods didn’t work for you then make sure to delete the saved game files on the computer to remove all the game progress initially.
+If the above methods didn’t work for you, then delete the saved game files on the computer to remove all the game progress initially.
 It’ll basically regain the saved game progress files from the servers automatically.
 To do that:

 - Open File Explorer on your PC > Go to Documents.